heistp/irtt/README.md

     - The probably-more-performant way: use one goroutine per listener, have separate packet buffers for each listener (probably by having a duplicate() method on listener), and lock server conns with a mutex
+- Figure out if there's a way to set dscp per-packet
+- Try SO_REUSEADDR
+- Check that listeners exit only due to permanent errors, and exit code is set
 - Add ability for client to request random fill from server
+- Add protocol version number along with client check
 - Add seqno to the Max and maybe Min columns in the text output
 - Refactor packet manipulation to improve readability and prevent multiple validations
 - Improve client connection closure by: